hackforla/UI-UX/README.md

 - WED, 4 - Planning week (no CoP)
 - WED, 11 - Workshop: Figma: The basics
 - WED, 18 - Workshop: Figma: Intermediate
-- WED, 25 - Workshop: Figma: TBD
+- WED, 25 - Workshop: Figma: Intermediate pt.
+2

 ## Let's get Started
 If you haven't attended Hack for LA onboarding, please read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), and register for an upcoming session.